-- Disability, regardless of whether it’s physical or mental.
+- Disability, regardless of whether it is physical or mental

 That being said, property owners are allowed to deny rental applicants based on other factors, such as credit history, income, or criminal background, for example.

-If you’re a property owner faced with the prospect of filing for eviction, don’t try to handle it on your own.
+If you are a property owner faced with the prospect of filing for eviction, do not try to handle it on your own.
 A civil litigation lawyer in Cody can help.
 Call Burg Simpson Wyoming at 307-527-7891 or fill out our Free Case Evaluation Form now so we can go over the details of your situation with you.